Updated: Jun 2

 - In addition to knowledge skills, it is also possible to train the physical skills of the student.
-This particularly applies to dangerous simulation training.
+This applies particularly to dangerous simulation training.

-But if there are so many advantages to VR, how come no critical mass has yet been created?
+But if there are so many advantages to VR, how come no critical mass has been created?
 Which factors slow down the implementation of VR in e-learning?

 Disadvantages of VR in e-learning

 The use of VR limits scalability.
 For every student, there must be a VR-1 headset available.
 This is, compared to e-learning, different because the scalability is a big advantage.

 In order to be able to use VR for e-learning, it is necessary to make more budget available than with traditional e-learning training courses.
 At the moment, only the early adopters use VR because the hardware that is needed is very expensive.
 We are convinced that in the future, the hardware will become more affordable and more companies will use VR in e-learning.